All Roads (Eventually) Lead to Oberlin

-I remember the moment I received my Oberlin decision very clearly: March 24, 2017 was a Friday afternoon, and I had gone straight from school to the music school I attended, where I worked as an instructor for younger kids.
-As soon as the class I was teaching began, my phone went off: an email from Oberlin College and Conservatory with the subject “Oberlin Application Update.”
+I remember the moment I received my Oberlin decision very clearly: March 24, 2017 was a Friday afternoon, and I had gone straight from high school to the music school I attended, and where I worked as an instructor for younger kids.
+As soon as the class I was teaching began, my phone buzzed: an email from Oberlin College and Conservatory with the subject line “Oberlin Application Update.”
 I knew I should wait until the class was over before checking my email, but my curiosity got the better of me.
-I excused myself and logged into the application portal, where I was greeted by by an animation proclaiming “Congrats!
+I excused myself and logged into the application portal, where I was greeted by an animation proclaiming “Congrats!
 You’re In!” along with a hand-drawn group of students holding a “Welcome!” banner.

 Oberlin wasn’t the first admissions decision I had received, but it was the one I was most excited about so far (finding out I had received a merit scholarship certainly didn’t hurt).
-As happy as I was to have an Oberlin offer of admission in my back pocket, however, I still wasn’t sure it was where I wanted to spend the next four years.
+As happy as I was to have an Oberlin offer of admission in my back pocket, however, I still wasn’t positive that it was where I wanted to spend the next four years.
 After all, I still had half a dozen schools to hear back from.